pkosurilab/BellaVista/README.md

 cd bellavista
 python bellavista.py ../sample_json/xenium_brain_rep3.json
 ```
+**Note**: It will take a few minutes to create the required data files.\
+The terminal will print updates & have progress bars for time consuming steps.

-Once successfully loaded, you should see the message `Data Loaded!` in the terminal\
+Once successfully loaded, you should see the message `Data Loaded!` in the terminal.\
-A napari window should appear displaying the data similar to the image below
+A napari window should appear displaying the data similar to the image below.

 <p align="center">
   <img src="./test/xenium_position0.png" width="800" />
 </p>

 Now, you can interactively move around the napari canvas to explore the data!\
-Try zooming in & out, toggling layers on & off to see different spatial patterns
+Try zooming in & out, toggling layers on & off to see different spatial patterns!

 <img src="./test/xenium_position2_ALL.png" width="500" /> <img src="./test/xenium_position2_select.png" width="500" />

-To visualize your own data, you will need to create a input JSON file as explained below\
+To visualize your own data, you will need to create a input JSON file as explained below.\
 With your JSON file, you can load your data with the command:

 ```